-This cardboard playhouse tutorial was written by regular contributer Charlie Miller who lives in Vancouver, Canada.
+This step by step guide about how to make your own cardboard train and rocketship from one cardboard box was written by regular contributer Charlie Miller who lives in Vancouver, Canada.

 Like everyone with kids these days, I am always looking to find new ways to entertain my toddler, and ideally ones that don’t cost very much!

 My son loves playing with train toys and I’d seen cardboard box trains before but never tried it myself.